 - Donating to schools and nurseries for craft projects and storage

-- As a coolbox to defrost larger items, such as their Christmas turkey
+- As drinks chillers, or a coolbox to defrost larger items, such as your Christmas turkey

 - Filling with sand or water to entertain children – or pets!